Itisfilipe/file-metadata/README.md

 ```
 ###Output:
 ```
-Alert box with the file size in bits
+Alert box with the file size
 ```